So many of us measure our worth as individuals according

-Decisions that feel impossible to make will suddenly become clearer.
+Decisions that felt impossible will suddenly become clearer.

-The guilt and self-doubt about prioritising your own happiness that have plagued you will no longer dictate your choices.
+The guilt and self-doubt you were steeped in when you considered prioritising your own happiness and wellbeing will no longer dictate your choices.

-You will have no hesitation in setting and upholding healthy boundaries for yourself in your relationships.
+You will have no hesitation in setting and upholding healthy boundaries in your marriage and all your relationships.

-You will stop tolerating behaviour you find unacceptable.
+You will stop tolerating behaviour you find intolerable.

 You will start treating yourself as your own most precious resource.